-Dr. Francisco Canales and Dr. Heather Furnas are plastic surgeons in Santa Rosa, California who have helped many women, men, and children to move past their embarrassment of exposing their ears by undergoing this surgery.
+Dr. Francisco Canales, Dr. Heather Furnas, or Dr. Culbertson are plastic surgeons in Santa Rosa, California who have helped many women, men, and children to move past their embarrassment of exposing their ears by undergoing this surgery.
 In fact, there is a procedure called the Furnas otoplasty, pioneered by Dr. Furnas’s father, also a plastic surgeon.

 No matter the cosmetic issue, otoplasty at Plastic Surgery Associates of Santa Rosa allows a patient to proudly show their face at any angle with a newfound confidence.
-If you or your child are worried about the shape or size of the ears, make an appointment with Dr. Canales or Dr. Furnas to find out about your options for ear reshaping surgery.
+If you or your child are worried about the shape or size of the ears, make an appointment with Dr. Canales, Dr. Furnas, or Dr. Culbertson to find out about your options for ear reshaping surgery.

 Learn More About Who Can Benefit The Most From Ear Surgery.

 Ear reshaping surgery can be performed at any age; however, it is often most common among children and is recommended before the start of elementary school.

 By six years of age, this treatment is safe and effective to be completed on a child.
 If you feel embarrassed from the shape and size of your ears because they are misshapen or protrude outward, otoplasty can be considered to attain a normal appearance.
 Sufferers of a torn, stretched, or damaged earlobe may also be a candidate for cosmetic ear surgery.

 Discover how our ear surgery in Santa Rosa works.